-I did try GlobalSign’s AlphaSSL which is a basic certificate from GlobalSign but I could not get the kind of services I needed.
-My account took a long time to setup and I had to wait for days (yes days) to get a reply to queries over email.
-Often email was replied only after I called them to reply.
+I did try GlobalSign’s AlphaSSL, which is a basic certificate from GlobalSign, but I could not get the kind of services I needed.
+My account took a long time to set up, and I had to wait for days (yes days) to get a reply to queries over email.
+Often email was replied after I called them to respond.

-I moved over to Comodo and use Namecheap’s PositiveSSL which is a cheaper option to get Comodo certificates.
+I moved over to Comodo and used Namecheap’s PositiveSSL, which is a cheaper option to get Comodo certificates.